sreedharchalavadi/sreedharchalavadi/README.md

 <img align="right" alt="coding" width="400" src="https://camo.githubusercontent.com/cae12fddd9d6982901d82580bdf321d81fb299141098ca1c2d4891870827bf17/68747470733a2f2f6d69726f2e6d656469756d2e636f6d2f6d61782f313336302f302a37513379765349765f7430696f4a2d5a2e676966">

+-  I am working as a Data Engineer at Synechron India Pvt Ltd in Bengaluru.
+I have a 9.5 years of overall IT experience as a software developer.
+Involved in designing, developing, implementing and maintenance of various phases of SDLC.

+- Having 4 years of experience as a Data Engineer using Hadoop and Spark framework.

+- I have a previous experience as a Peoplesoft Develooper at Tech Mahindra India Pvt Ltd, Oracle India Pvt Ltd and Infosys India Pvt Ltd.

+- I am holding a Full-time Bachelor’s degree (4 years) in Electronics and communication Engineering.

 - 🌱 I’m currently learning **AWS Data Engineer course**

 - 👨‍💻 All of my projects are available at [https://github.com/sreedharchalavadi?tab=repositories](https://github.com/sreedharchalavadi?tab=repositories)